tgourley/StartupConnectionApp/Design/UseCases.md

 * **Administrator** - System support, processing management, SuperUser, security

 ## Use Cases
-* **UC1** Search for projects.
+* **UC1** Search for pitches.
-  * Searching for projects is a fundamental and necessary part of the system.
-It will allow the actors of our system to find different projects to inquire about.
-They may not join them, but having the ability to search for them will give them the opportunity to find projects they prefer.
+  * Searching for pitches is a fundamental and necessary part of the system.
+It will allow the actors of our system to find different pitches to inquire about.
+They may not join them, but having the ability to search for them will give them the opportunity to find pitches they prefer.
-  * To use this function the actor will locate the search function on the page and filter for the project their looking for by name.
+  * To use this function the actor will locate the search function on the page and filter for the pitches their looking for by name.
   * Actors: Developer, Investor, System
   * BR1

 * **UC2** Define keywords for pitch.
   * Certain keywords are associated with different types of pitches.
 Being able to define by keywords for a pitch during pitch creation is important because it gives it a category for interested users to search in.
 Investors will search for pitches they're interested in based on those keywords.
-  * Inside of the project creation menu there will be a text box titled "Keywords".
+  * Inside of the pitches creation menu there will be a text box titled "Keywords".
 The founder can select this text box to enter
   * Actors: Founder
   * BR1